 “Your grandmother bought ingredients and cooked; your mother got it out of a can; and you order it from a telephone.”

-Here are her insights into today’s FMCG space as told to the MPW 2017 summit:
+Indra Nooyi could add this disruptive new play to her insights into today’s FMCG space, as told to the MPW 2017 summit:

 - Food and beverage space is going through profound changes.
 The whole industry is getting disrupted in every which way possible.